François Viète: Viète's symbolic algebra

 Firstly, Viète gave algebra a foundation as strong as that of geometry.
 He then ended the algebra of procedures (al-Jabr and al-Muqabala), creating the first symbolic algebra, and claiming that with it, all problems could be solved (nullum non problema solvere).

 In his dedication of the Isagoge to Catherine de Parthenay, Viète wrote:

 Viète did not know "multiplied" notation (given by William Oughtred in 1631) or the symbol of equality, =, an absence which is more striking because Robert Recorde had used the present symbol for this purpose since 1557, and Guilielmus Xylander had used parallel vertical lines since 1575.
+Note also the use of a 'u' like symbol with a number above it for an unknown to a given power by Rafael Bombelli in 1572.

 Viète had neither much time, nor students able to brilliantly illustrate his method.
 He took years in publishing his work (he was very meticulous), and most importantly, he made a very specific choice to separate the unknown variables, using consonants for parameters and vowels for unknowns.
 In this notation he perhaps followed some older contemporaries, such as Petrus Ramus, who designated the points in geometrical figures by vowels, making use of consonants, R, S, T, etc., only when these were exhausted.
 This choice proved unpopular with future mathematicians and Descartes, among others, preferred the first letters of the alphabet to designate the parameters and the latter for the unknowns.

 Viète also remained a prisoner of his time in several respects.
 First, he was heir of Ramus and did not address the lengths as numbers.
 His writing kept track of homogeneity, which did not simplify their reading.
 He failed to recognize the complex numbers of Bombelli and needed to double-check his algebraic answers through geometrical construction.
 Although he was fully aware that his new algebra was sufficient to give a solution, this concession tainted his reputation.

 However, Viète created many innovations: the binomial formula, which would be taken by Pascal and Newton, and the coefficients of a polynomial to sums and products of its roots, called Viète's formula.